bartholomehubert/crypto-price-analysis/README.md

 # Simple crypto price analysis project

-Aims to forecast crypto prices with deep learning
+Aims to forecast crypto prices by using LSTMS